-Without prejudice to Community legislation governing specific fields, goods in a free zone may be exported or re-exported from the customs territory of the Community, or brought into another part of the customs territory of the Community.
+Without prejudice to legislation in other fields, goods in a free zone may be exported or re-exported from the customs territory of the Community, or brought into another part of the customs territory of the Community.

 Articles 97 to 104 shall apply mutatis mutandis to goods brought into other parts of the customs territory of the Community.